What is the Bike KREW* Rodeo?

 How do I get in on the action?

-Initially the Bike KREW Rodeo will be used at community events – watch our events listings (over there on the left, or below on your mobile).
-Soon it will also be available for private hire and school bookings.
+The Bike KREW Rodeo is often seen at community events – watch our events listings (over there on the left, or below on your mobile).
+By negotiation it may be available for private hire and school bookings (usually only to our volunteers).
 It always comes with first aid certified, police checked, trained cycle skills instructors.
 We hope to cover school hire through koha and grants.
 Private hire will incur a cost to cover travel, maintenance, and instructors time.

 Contact us to learn more.